Social Class Ancient China

 While the mandarins earned their position through merit, the aristocracy primarily held their status through lineage and inherited wealth.
 This class often consisted of families with long histories of service to the empire, holding significant landholdings and wielding considerable social influence.
 Their wealth granted them access to education, allowing many to become mandarins themselves, further consolidating their power and influence across generations.

 The gentry, a distinct group, overlapped significantly with the aristocracy.
 They were wealthy landowners and merchants who, while not necessarily holding official positions, possessed considerable influence within their local communities.
-Their wealth allowed them to fund local projects, support scholars, and exert pressure on local officials, making them a force to be reckoned with.
+Which means their wealth allowed them to fund local projects, support scholars, and exert pressure on local officials, making them a force to be reckoned with.
 The distinction between aristocracy and gentry was sometimes blurred, depending on the specific historical period and regional context.

 The Commoners: Peasants, Artisans, and Merchants